Marketing Strategy10 min readFebruary 28, 2026

 Drone Photography and Video: The Real Estate Marketing Edge in 2026

-Listings with aerial drone footage sell 68% faster.
+Listings with strong aerial media can stand out more effectively.
 Here's what real estate agents and property managers need to know about adding drone media to their marketing.

 Brian Pierce